francescapanero/francescapanero.github.io/_pages/about.md

 ## News

 - 🇨🇭 (Apr 25) Very proud to share that I am the 2025 Visiting Lecturer of the Faculty of Informatics at the University of the Italian Switzerland (USI), Lugano.
-I'll spend some time in the department this year, collaborating with [Ernst Wit](https://search.usi.ch/it/persone/83636b7ab2950f852dbd345e9220c266/wit-ernst-jan-camiel), [Marco Scutari](https://www.bnlearn.com/about/) and [Deborah Sulem](https://dsulem.github.io).
+I'll spend some time in the department, collaborating with [Ernst Wit](https://search.usi.ch/it/persone/83636b7ab2950f852dbd345e9220c266/wit-ernst-jan-camiel), [Marco Scutari](https://www.bnlearn.com/about/) and [Deborah Sulem](https://dsulem.github.io).

 - 🥳 (Jan 25) I have been elected as **[j-ISBA](https://j-isba.github.io) Chair Elect** for 2025-2026!
 This is extremely exciting and I am looking forward to start working with the other board members to make our Bayesian word an even more inclusive place where to foster collaborations and meet great people.
 Thanks for voting me!